slack-samples/bolt-js-slack-connect/README.md

 `npm start`

+## Project Structure

+### `manifest.json`

+`manifest.json` is a configuration for Slack apps.
+With a manifest, you can create an app with a pre-defined configuration, or adjust the configuration of an existing app.

+### `app.js`

+`app.js` is the entry point for the application and is the file you'll run to start the server.
+This project aims to keep this file as thin as possible, primarily using it as a way to route inbound requests.

+### `/listeners`

+Every incoming request is routed to a "listener".
+Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission) and so on.

+Great job!
+You're now ready to install the app using Slack's OAuth process.

 ## Step 1.
 Configure Interactivity, Events, and Redirect URLs

 Follow the steps below based on if you plan to use Ngrok or Glitch as a way to host your app.
 Either will work.